 Watch the video

-- Examination of the occlusion and TMD system
+- Risk based examination of the occlusion and TMD system

 - Articulators: uses, selection and face bow records